semiinfinite/BCPS-Mac-Refresher/README.md

-# BCPS MAC Refresher
+# BCPS Mac Refresher
 ## Overview
-The **BCPS MAC Refresher** is an application designed to clean up a Apple workstation that has built up some rot over time, specifically student workstations.
+The **BCPS Mac Refresher** is an application designed to clean up a Apple workstation that has built up some rot over time, specifically student workstations.

 ### Features
 #### Select User to Modify